bansalkrish007-arch/blind_sqli/README.md

 Now we are ready to launch the attack.

-Note : The will take upto 15 min to brute force the password.
+Note : It will take upto 15 min to brute force the password.